Curriculum By Grade

 Art & Handwork: Art History, watercolor, solid geometric drawing, charcoal drawing and woodworking.
 Student hand make a chair.

-Movement: Softball, basketball, gymnastics, kickball, volleyball and other complex and competitive team and individualized sport are the focus.
-Team sports are not offered.
+Movement: Basketball, gymnastics, kickball, volleyball and other complex and competitive team and individualized sport are the focus.
+Team sports are offered.
 Eurythmy work expands and continues.